Thanks for stopping by BECKY EXPLORING! I'm glad you're here!

 I spent a lot of the trip overwhelmed and sweating - it was August!
-But, I grew a lot during that trip.
+But, I grew a lot during that trip and learned a lot about flexibility in travel situations.
 Even though there was discomfort, there was also beauty, kind strangers, and delicious food.

 Nowhere else I’ve been since has stretched me as much as that first trip to India.
 Including when we went back to India a few years ago!